 There is no general definition of criteria that have to be met by a service to qualify as an academic, bibliographic or citation database.
 While related services such as Web of Science, Scopus, or Medline all declare on their websites that their offered services are databases, Google Scholar does not do so, and that's the root of this dilemma.

-Two key features of academic databases are missing in Google Scholar
+Core features of academic databases are missing in Google Scholar

 Google Scholar does not search the entire public web, but limits it's scope to resources from academic publishers, universities, and academic repositories.
 While Scopus and Web of Science have an editorial team that manages a list of sources that are included in their database, Google Scholar adds to its index anything that looks like an academic article, research report, thesis, working paper, or book chapter according to its built-in algorithm.
 That's not a bad thing at all and greatly expands the academic universe.